<span style='font-size: 14px;'>Bertrand Russell</span>

 Here you will see each individual issue.

-You may order each seperately or subcribe to The Spokesman
+You may order each separately or subcribe to The Spokesman

 <span style='font-size: 14px;'>eBooks</span>